jmoo2880/c22-usage-examples/README.md

 # *catch22* Python Usage Examples
-__*catch22*__ is a subset of the 22 best-performing time-series features, distilled from a comprehensive time-series feature library of over 7000 features in [hctsa](https://github.com/benfulcher/hctsa).
+__*catch22*__ is a subset of the 22 best-performing time-series features, distilled from a comprehensive library of over 7000 time-series features in [hctsa](https://github.com/benfulcher/hctsa).
 The purpose of this repository is to guide new users through the practical utilisation of *catch22* within their Python-based time-series analysis workflows.